Online Originals: Construction workers discover old railroad tracks in Kinston

-Recently, Hughes Construction company workers were shocked when they found old railroad tracks underneath the road at the intersection of Queen and Shine street.
+Recently, Hughes Construction company workers were shocked when they found old railroad tracks underneath the road at the intersection of Queen and Shine streets.

 The construction workers were nearing the end of a city project in Kinston called the Queen Street Streetscape when they came across the tracks.